TJEverett/Vendor_Log/README.md

 ## Setup/Installation Requirements

 1. clone the repo
-2. run `dotnet restore` in the MusicOrganizer directory
+2. run `dotnet restore` in the VendorLog directory
-3. run `dotnet build` in the MusicOrganizer directory
+3. run `dotnet build` in the VendorLog directory
-4. run `dotnet run` in the MusicOrganizer directory
+4. run `dotnet run` in the VendorLog directory
 5. navigate to `http://localhost:5000` in your preferred internet browser
 6. Follow instructions on the webpage to navigate around and add things to pack.